waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     -   After completing the internal museum puzzle sequence, speaking to the Super Nerd at (28, 18) in Pewter City yielded no new dialogue or progress.

 -   **Current Testable Hypotheses & Plan:**
     1.  **Meowth Hypothesis:** A Meowth is required to progress the puzzle.
+(Hypothesis failed after extensive search)
-        -   **Test Plan:**
+        -   **Test History:**
-            1.  ~~Hunt for Meowth on Route 7.~~ (Completed, unsuccessful)
+            1. Hunted for Meowth on Route 7.
+(Unsuccessful)
-            2. Hunt for Meowth on Route 5.
+            2. Hunted for Meowth on Route 5.
+(Unsuccessful)
-            3. If unsuccessful, hunt on Route 6.
+            3. Hunted for Meowth on Route 6.
+(Unsuccessful)
-            4. If no Meowth is found, this hypothesis will be considered unlikely.
-I will then use the `puzzle_hypothesis_generator` to generate new ideas.
+        -   **Conclusion:** The Meowth hypothesis is highly unlikely.
+Pivoting to generating new hypotheses.
     2. Present a revived fossil Pokémon (Omanyte/Kabuto) to the blocking scientist at (13, 5).
     3. Present *any* revived fossil (including Aerodactyl) to the blocking scientist.
     4. After completing the puzzle sequence, speak to another NPC *outside* the museum in Pewter City to trigger a change.